risk3sixty/phalanx-extensions/aws/iam/userAccessList/README.md

 # AWS IAM Users

-Get users who are in IAM for a particular AWS account.
+Get user access list who are in IAM for a particular AWS account.

 ## Environment Variables